jensljungblad/elemental_components/README.md

 There are two problems with this approach:

-1. The card header, section and footer would be represented in BEM by elements, "a part of a block [component] that has no standalone meaning".
-Yet we treat them as standalone components.
+1. The card header, section and footer have no standalone meaning, yet we treat them as standalone components.
 This means a `CardHeader` could be placed outside of a `Card`.
 2. We lose control of the structure of the elements.
 A `CardHeader` can be placed below, or inside a `CardFooter`.

 Using this gem, the same component can be written like this: